Savi93/english-quiz/README.md

 # English quiz

 Project developed for the "Introduction to programming" course.
-The SW runs basically a quiz about english expressions, where at each run only one is correct.
+The SW runs basically a quiz about english expressions, where at each run only one answers is correct.
 The questions are defined inside the .dat file QuizQuestions and the correct answer starts with "*".